ezadin2/ezadin2/README.md

 I'm passionate about cybersecurity and always exploring how machine learning can make systems smarter and safer.
 As a junior Flutter developer, I enjoy building clean, user-friendly mobile apps that work across platforms.
 I'm constantly learning and improving — whether it’s through projects, reading, or hands-on experience.

-⚡ My motto: "What you do today can improve all of your tomorrows."
+⚡My motto: "What you do today can improve all of your tomorrows."

 ## 🛠 Tech Stack